OCA/event/event_registration_partner_unique/README.rst

 #.
 Go to **Events** and choose an event or create a new one.
 #.
 Enable **Forbid Duplicates**.
 #.
 Go to **Attendees**.
 #.
-Create a new attendee, starting with **Booked by**.
+Create a new attendee.
 #.
-Several attendees can have the same *Booked by* person or company, but if
+If you try to fill successive attendees with the same contact filled out in
-   you try to register an attendee by **Attendee Name** or by **Attendee Partner** more than once for the same event, the system won't allow it and will show a *Validation Error*.
+   the "Attendee Partner" field, the system won't allow it.
+That can happen for example if the same email is used several times.

 Known issues / Roadmap
 ======================